Skip to content

 php

-use QoreWorksBusiness\QoreFrontend\Integrations\Portal\Livewire\auth\LoginCard
+use QoreWorksBusiness\QoreFrontend\Integrations\Portal\Livewire\auth\LoginCard;

 class Login extends LoginCard